Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Maret 2026 00.33.00 UTC
+- WIB: Minggu, 8 Maret 2026 01.48.36 UTC
-- WITA: Minggu, 8 Maret 2026 01.33.00 UTC
+- WITA: Minggu, 8 Maret 2026 02.48.36 UTC
-- WIT: Minggu, 8 Maret 2026 02.33.00 UTC
+- WIT: Minggu, 8 Maret 2026 03.48.36 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: technology
+Kategori: friendship